DevExpress-Examples/blazor-grid-popup-edit-form-customization/README-CODE.md

 ## Implementation Details

 Implement a `ShowPopup()` method that creates an [edit model](https://docs.devexpress.com/Blazor/404759/components/grid/editing-and-validation/edit-model) for a new or existing record.
-Popup appears when an edit model is available.
+The edit form appears when an edit model is available.

 ```
 @code {